Mucoepidermoid carcinoma

 Grade

-Pathologists divide mucoepidermoid carcinoma into three grades – low, intermediate, and high.
-The grade is important because it is used to help predict how the tumour will behave over time.
-For example, low grade tumours rarely spread to other parts of the body and are typically treated by surgery alone.
-In contrast, high grade tumours are more likely to spread to other parts of the body such as lymph nodes.
+Pathologists divide mucoepidermoid carcinoma into three grades—low, intermediate, and high.
+The grade is important because it helps predict how the tumour will behave over time.
+For example, low-grade tumours rarely spread to other parts of the body and are typically treated by surgery alone.
+In contrast, high-grade tumours are more likely to spread to other parts of the body, such as lymph nodes.

-Pathologists determine the grade for mucoepidermoid carcinoma using a system originally developed by the Armed Forces Institute of Pathology (AFIP).
+Pathologists determine the grade for mucoepidermoid carcinoma using a system initially developed by the Armed Forces Institute of Pathology (AFIP).
 This system divides mucoepidermoid carcinoma into three grades based on the presence or absence of specific microscopic features (see list below).
-Points are assigned for each feature and the total score determines the grade.
+Points are assigned for each feature, and the total score determines the grade.

-An alternative system was later developed by Brandwein and some pathologists now use a modified or hybrid system that uses all of the features from the AFIP system with some from the Brandwein system.
+Brandwein later developed an alternative system, and some pathologists now use a modified or hybrid system that combines some of the features of the AFIP system with those of the Brandwein system.

 • Cysts: A cyst is a small open space lined by tumour cells.
 When examined under the microscope, most mucoepidermoid carcinomas are made up of cysts of various shapes and sizes.
 A mucoepidermoid carcinoma that is made up of less than 20% cysts is given 2 points.